 Treatment and Surgery

-For conditions of the aortic arch, lifestyle modifications and medication are the first lines of treatment.
+For the aortic arch disease, lifestyle modifications and medication are the first line of treatment.

 People with blood vessel inflammation and narrowing may be able to slow or prevent the progression of the disease by:

 Eating a diet low in saturated fat and cholesterol

 Aortic arch conditions are treated with the following medications:

 Medications to control the autoimmune response in Takayasu's arteritis.